twillis/webobtoolkit/README.md

 #### built-ins

-Some of the intracacies of HTTP are handled automatically for you.
+Some of the intricacies of HTTP are handled automatically for you.

 ##### gzipped responses

 Some websites return a response that is compressed in order to reduce bandwidth.
-By default webobtoolkit can detect and uncompress the responses automatically for you
+By default WebobToolKit can detect and un-compress the responses automatically for you

 ##### cookie support